 Peart’s uneasiness with fans (the ‘fanatics’ and the polite autograph-hunters alike) has been a personal factor that he has reflected upon since Rush rose to commercial prominence, and how that success changed how fans reacted to the band, and to him.
 For example, he recalls within Roadshow the period in the band’s history in which he could walk to the music venues that Rush were playing at unrecognised, but then how this progressively changed as what he calls fan “reception committees” at stage door became a staple presence, with increasing numbers requesting autographs and personal contact.
 At one level, Turner’s analysis of fans who attend literary events is applicable to how Peart writes about fan reaction to him (meeting an ‘artist’ rather than a celebrity, whereby they seek personal contact ‘in order to gain an insight into what they are ‘really like’’ (2014b: 21).
+Nevertheless, far from being pathological, a key element of fandom is what Duffett refers to as the ‘pleasures of connection’ that are implicit within fan behaviour.
+As he states:

+Beyond engaging with the text, for many people some of the primary pleasures of fandom stem from their aim of encountering the performer and perhaps talking to them or receiving their autograph.
+Stars vary in their attitudes about serving fans as an audience (2013: 166).